The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Hilton Rewards Program

-- Starting at 40 nights, Hilton Honors gives 10,000 milestone bonus points for every 10th night stayed within the calendar year.
+Starting at 40 nights, Hilton Honors gives 10,000 Hilton 'milestone' bonus points for every 10th night stayed within the same calendar year.

-- Hilton Honors gives 30,000 milestone bonus points for the 60th night stayed within the calendar year.
+Hilton Honors gives an additional 30,000 Hilton 'milestone' bonus points for the 60th night stayed (on top of the 10,000 'milestone' bonus above) within the same calendar year.

-- Existing Hilton Honors Diamond members earn additional points for every stay completed (between 250 and 1,000 points depending on the hotel brand) as follows:
+Existing Hilton Honors Diamond members earned (and typically do during Hilton's promotions) additional points for every stay completed (between 250 and 1,000 points depending on the hotel brand) as follows: